karinamzalez/redux-ideabox/docs/js/immutablejs.md

 In our reducers, we make the initial state an immutable data structure with the `fromJS` function.
-We pass it an object or an array, and it takes care of converting it to a immutable data structure.
+We pass it an object or an array, and it takes care of converting it to an immutable data structure.
 (Note: the conversion is performed deeply so that even arbitrarily nested arrays/objects are immutable structures too!)

 ```JS